hammer-ian/JavaScriptPoWBlockchain/README.md

 **V1 – mimics proof work Bitcoin – COMPLETED Sep-2024**
 * Productionize the version of the blockchain network inherited from Eric
-* Host on AWS with stop / start / scaling fully automated
+* Host on AWS with stop / start / horizontal scaling fully automated
 * This version of the blockchain does not have a concept of 'state'

 **V2  - mimic proof of work Ethereum  – COMPLETED Nov-2024**
 * Introduce concept of 'state' via an account model
   * Account to support two types of transactions
     * ‘Cash’ transaction e.g. a credit/debit between accounts
-    * ‘NFTs’ – moving a file between accounts
+    * ‘NFTs’ – moving a file between accounts (WIP)
 * New features will include:
   * account's which maintain a 'state', and account nonce's to prevent double spend
   * a transaction lifecyle